ysimonson/node-bus/README.md

 Then, navigate a browser to http://localhost:8080/examples/

 * Be sure to include the trailing slash in the URL
-* Right now the engine has only been tested on firefox

 Versions (tags)
 ===============